rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ludicrous.md

        - Ensure both nodes are configured as receive-only to maintain the airgap and prevent any outbound data transmission.

 ??? danger "3.
 Generate Seeds"
-    1. Activate each airgapped [Signing-Device](airgapped-computer.md) in its respective secure location, one at a time.
+    1. Activate each SeedSigner in its respective secure location, one at a time.
-    2. Generate a seed on each device (SeedSigner: Settings > Seeds > Generate Seed with [dice](dice.md); Coldcard Q: generate with dice).
+    2. Generate a seed (Settings > Seeds > Generate Seed with [dice](dice.md)).
 Ensure **privacy filters** are installed to protect displays.
     3. Jot the seed phrase on paper temporarily for confirmation.
     4. Validate the seed on the device display.
-    5. Save as QR (SeedSigner: Export Seed QR; Coldcard Q: Export Seed QR).
+    5. Save as QR (Export Seed QR).
     6. Repeat for all five seeds, powering off devices between steps.
-Label clearly (e.g., "Signing-Device-1", "Signing-Device-2").

 ??? danger "4.
 Backup to Metal"
     1. Stamp each seed onto durable [metal backups](../sovereignty/level-6.md).